nodejs/node/doc/api/child_process.md

 //The $HOME variable is escaped in the first instance, but not in the second
 ```

-*Note*: Never pass unsanitized user input to this function.
-Any input
+**Never pass unsanitized user input to this function.
+Any input containing shell
-containing shell metacharacters may be used to trigger arbitrary command
+metacharacters may be used to trigger arbitrary command execution.**
-execution.

 ```js
 const { exec } = require('child_process');